jamesplease/react-request/docs/guides/why-jsx.md

 ### Data Access

-If you're writing a small application, then you may be able to make HTTP requests in `componentDidMount`, and then just access the data from state.
+If you're writing a small application, then you may be able to make HTTP requests in, say, `componentDidMount`, and then just access the data from state.
 You probably don't need something like Redux or React Request.

-As your application grows, the time may come when more than one component will need to access the same piece of data that came from the server, and there's no guarantee that these components will be near one another within the component tree.
+As your application grows, the time may come when more than one component will need to access the same piece of data that came from the server.
+There's no guarantee that these components will be near one another within the component tree, so using props to pass the data around may not be preferable.
 There are two solutions to this problem:

-1. Fetch the data in a component that is higher up, and then pass it down
+1. Fetch the data in a common ancestor component that is higher up, and then pass it down to any component that needs it
 2. Fetch the data in every component that needs it

 Until the new context API is finalized, the first item on the list isn't straightforward to do without